kruize/autotune/design/BulkAPI.md

 - **Control Mechanism:** The number of threads used for bulk API operations can be controlled using the environment variable `bulkThreadPoolSize`.

-## Experiment_name

-# Experiment Name Format Configuration
+## Experiment Name Format Configuration

-## **experimentNameFormat**

-The `experimentNameFormat` environment variable is used to define the format for experiment names.
+- **experimentNameFormat:** The `experimentNameFormat` environment variable is used to define the format for experiment names.
 For example, if the experiment name should follow the structure:

 ```
 org_id|source_id|cluster_id|namespace|k8s_object_type|k8s_object_name